angular-book/angular-guide/docs/02-Angular-101/10-Creating-An-Angular-App/150-working-with-running-app.md

 ---
-title: "⚒️ Working With Your App In the Development Environment"
+title: "Working With Your App In the Development Environment"
+sidebar_class_name: sidebar-lab
 ---